 I also founded an email newsletter and website that offers smart commentary on image related issues.
-We focus specifically on topics relating to fashion, body and culture.
-It’s really about helping people become aware of the social significance of visual self presentation and help them rethink who they are and who they want to become so they can really harness the power of aesthetics.
+We focus specifically on topics relating to fashion, body, and culture.
+It’s really about helping people become aware of the social significance of visual self-presentation and help them rethink who they are and who they want to become so they can harness the power of aesthetics.

-From there, I help them to make a list and that list identifies foundational pieces that would help them create a more cohesive wardrobe so that they don’t have that sort of I have nothing to wear syndrome.
-Then they know when they go shopping, either with me or on their own, what they’re looking for so they’re able to stay very focused and not spend money on things that they don’t really need or don’t actively contribute to creating again this cohesive look.
+From there, I help them to make a list, and that list identifies foundational pieces that would help them create a more cohesive wardrobe so that they don’t have that I have nothing to wear syndrome.
+Then they know when they go shopping, either with me or on their own, what they’re looking for, so they’re able to stay very focused and not spend money on things that they don’t need or don’t actively contribute to creating again this cohesive look.

-4) Do you recommend someone else’s opinion?
+4) Do you recommend paying attention to someone else’s opinion?

 5) How can we save money revamping our wardrobes?

-I regularly do that to my items on my own closet.
-Every year I go through and there are few things that I haven’t been wearing and I realized that if I just change one or two things it would feel very fresh and up-to-date.
+I regularly do that to my items in my own closet.
+Every year I go through, and there are few things that I haven’t been wearing, and I realized that if I just change one or two things, it would feel very fresh and up-to-date.
 Another easy way to do that, let’s say you have a coat, maybe you purchase a new button and have those sewed on that can be done for less than $20.
-It can really make it an entirely new outfit piece.
-Its not so much about how you revamp it but how you can affordably keep your closet intact and not always have to buy new pieces and that’s to take care of your items.
+It can make it an entirely new outfit piece.
+It’s not so much about how you revamp it but how you can affordably keep your closet intact and not always have to buy new pieces and that’s to take care of your items.

 One of the primary ways that I encourage people to care for their items before they need to care for them or before they think they need to care for them is with their shoes.
 I suggest you take all of your shoes immediately when you purchase them and have sole put on them, a little rubber sole, even if before you’ve worn them.
 What it does is that it allows you to keep wearing your shoes or otherwise, especially with heels, once that one part has worn away your shoes are done, there’s no repair.
 So, you need to do it right away, take them there, and then when your soles wear up you can put new ones on.
-Shoes are expensive and that’s a nice way of maintaining a really key wardrobe piece for very very long time.
+Shoes are expensive and that’s a nice way of maintaining a really key wardrobe piece for a very long time.

 I also talk to my clients and get an idea of their preferences.
 The way they get dressed.
 What are they comfortable in?
 I get the feel of their current pattern and their frustrations and what their goals are, professionally, personally, etc. From there, when I have some sort of a mental picture of how they operate then I have them go category by category.

 6) Do you have some top stores you recommend for working ladies?

 For some foundational pieces, like jeans, tank tops, etc., there are a lot of bigger brands that do it well and so its OK to invest in those.
-But then you want more special pieces or some accessories I really suggest that you look at your local boutique and find pieces that will help to differentiate you.
+But then you want more special pieces or some accessories I suggest that you look at your local boutique and find pieces that will help to differentiate you.
 Some that can also allow you to use fashion to distinguish yourself and create a little visual flair and I think boutiques are the best for that.

 7) How can we use fashion as an asset to navigate challenges in our careers?

 It really is about creating a sort of self-awareness and understanding how you’re being perceived.
-Creating a plan for yourself whether its OK, I know this works for me and this is my best way to look polished everyday and then stick with that because it can really convey confidence and competence.
+Creating a plan for yourself whether its OK, I know this works for me and this is my best way to look polished every day and then stick with that because it can convey confidence and competence.
 Whether its going to boutiques or whether its statement jewelry or whatever your outlet is to find a way to differentiate yourself.